My 12-year-old son is exactly like my husband, your future father-in-law: they both have Asperger's.

 Dear Future Daughter-in-Law,

-Yet, it's you I worry about the most when my son yells at me at the top of his lungs during a meltdown or insults my cooking without realizing it or tells me he hates me when I force him to turn off the computer to do homework or forgets to say "I love you" because "words aren't important."
+Yet, it's you I worry about the most when my son yells at me at the top of his lungs during a meltdown, or insults my cooking without realizing it, or tells me he hates me when I force him to turn off the computer to do homework, or forgets to say "I love you" because "words aren't important."

-Some mothers write letters to their new daughters-in-law to be read at a bridal shower or rehearsal dinner, telling them all the things they admire about them and promising to share of themselves as they give their baby boy to the new woman in his life, but I know my letter can't wait until those events.
+Some mothers write letters to their son's future wife to read at a bridal shower or rehearsal dinner, telling them all the things they admire about them and promising to share of themselves as they give their baby boy to the new woman in his life, but I know my letter can't wait until those events.
 Because unless someone who knows both the habits and quirks of my son and the needs and emotions of a woman in a relationship steps in and gives you all the advice you don't want to hear, your relationship will never make it to the altar.

 Here's what I wish I had known when I was starting out: the things to know before you marry a man with Asperger's.

 1. He will hear everything you say...